LuisLuettgens/Bank-account-parser/README.md

-# DKB-bank-account-parser

-This project allows you to analyse your monthly (or any other period) changes in your DKB (Deutsche Kreditbank) bank account.
+This project allows you to analyze your monthly (or any other period) changes in your DKB (Deutsche Kreditbank) bank account.

 ![Balance and spendings graph](./images/balance_spendings.png)
 ![Expenses and trend graph](./images/expense_trend.png)

 ### Prerequisites

 This project offers multiple ways of getting the code running.
-Depending on your operating system and preinstalled software you might want to choose which way works best for you.
+Depending on your operating system and preinstalled software, you might want to choose which approach works best for you.

 #### Docker

-If you decide to use docker for this programm to run and have not yet installed it, please follow these steps:
+If you decide to use Docker for this program to run and have not yet installed it, please follow these steps:

 ##### Ubuntu

-To get docker running on a Ubuntu machine the follow commands should do the trick.
+To get Docker running on a Ubuntu machine, the following commands should do the trick.
 I've tested it for Ubuntu 18.04.

 ```
 sudo apt-get update